 Some women experience PCOS symptoms after they have had their first period, but others discover PCOS after they experience weight gain and have difficulty becoming pregnant.
 The most common symptoms include:

 If your family doctor or gynaecologist believes you have PCOS as you have two out of the three main symptoms, to confirm your diagnosis they will arrange for a blood test and refer you for a pelvic ultrasound.

 How do I arrange for polycystic ovary screening?

-Once you have your referral from your family doctor or gynaecologist, please contact the Ultrasound Care practice of your choice and speak to our admin team to arrange for an appointment.
+Once you have your referral from your family doctor or gynaecologist, please contact the Ultrasound Care practice of your choice that is most convenient for you in Sydney and speak to our admin team to arrange for an appointment.